-In the piece we make we will be using a fabric border to challenge ideas of geographical borders, stitching our responses to the proposed Bill together with motifs.
-We will fray the edges of the borders to show the blurring of boundaries and the instability and precariousness of the situation for people who are seeking sanctuary.
+We made a fabric border to challenge ideas of geographical borders, stitching our responses to the proposed Bill together with motifs.
+We frayed the edges of the borders to show the blurring of boundaries and the instability and precariousness of the situation for people who are seeking sanctuary.